franzbu/EnhancedSpaces.spoon/README.md

 - `modifierSnap3` and `o`: top middle and right thirds: 4 cells -> 'c11'
 - `modifierSnap3` and `p`: bottom middle and right thirds: 4 cells -> 'c12'

 As has been mentioned, these keyboard shortcuts are fully customizable.
-Let us first have a look at the standard setup, i.e., the way the keyboard shortcuts have been pre-defined:
+Let's first have a look at the way the keyboard shortcuts have been pre-arranged:

 ```lua